-Gartner Predicts 40% Of Generative AI Solutions Will Be Multimodal By 2027
+Gartner Predicts 40% of Generative AI Solutions Will Be Multimodal By 2027

-Forty percent of generative AI (GenAI) solutions will be multimodal (text, image, Audio and video) by 2027, up from 1% in 2023, according to Gartner, Inc. This shift from individual to multimodal models provides an enhanced human-AI interaction and an opportunity for GenAI-enabled offerings to be differentiated.
+(MENAFN- Wallis Public Relations) DUBAI, UAE, September 16, 2024 – Forty percent of generative AI (GenAI) solutions will be multimodal (text, image, audio and video) by 2027, up from 1% in 2023, according to Gartner, Inc. This shift from individual to multimodal models provides an enhanced human-AI interaction and an opportunity for GenAI-enabled offerings to be differentiated.

-Among the GenAI innovations Gartner expects will reach mainstream adoption within 10 years, two technologies have been identified as offering the highest potential – domain-specific GenAI models and autonomous agents.
+Among the GenAI innovations Gartner expects will reach mainstream adoption within 10 years, two technologies have been identified as offering the highest potential - domain-specific GenAI models and autonomous agents (see Figure 1).

 Multimodal GenAI